5 Transferable Skills: From Raising Kids to The Job Interview by Mark Anthony Dyson

 –call for multitasking and the ability to function amidst constant distractions

 - –enhance interpersonal skills, from effective negotiation to dealing with difficult people

 - –develop skills in motivating and encouraging others to excel

 - –teach a keen sense of fair play and integrity, and much more

 Each person should self-evaluate his or her own parenting to glean the job lessons from teaching, discipline, and feeding their child.
 I wholeheartedly subscribe to this not only in theory, but also as a participant and a witness.

 Each job seeker who is raising his or her children, should apply this thinking as part of an interviewing strategy and to show transferable skills:

 Parents that take the high road here benefit the most because employers do not need to glean that you speak to subordinates or anyone like a child.
 A demonstration of a diplomatic approach always works without screaming, or yelling comes across better.

 Cooking, cleaning, and helping with arithmetic is no joke.
 Display your tenacity by sharing how you toggle between home applications (as they were software applications).
 Show employers how planning is a skill in coordinating your children’s events, activities, and academics.

 Concentrate on how these relationships produced invaluable projects and processes in the Parent-Teacher world.
-To show that you can establish partnerships with others translates in building partnerships.
+To show you can establish partnerships with others translates in building business partnerships.

 Since technology is constantly changing personal communication, and the way you conduct business, and demonstrate the way you monitor your child’s use of online tools on the Internet.